CosmicBagel/mana-shock/game.md

     - Completing the game on new game+ will reveal a new room with a completed anti-spell, and ramblings of a mad man discussing his forbidden area of research

+- Timeline progression
+  - When the player hits certain milestones, a timeline progression will be triggered
+  - Progressions cause the *effects* of certain events in the world, but we don't actually simulate the event fully, just apply the consequences if possible
+  - It important to remember that the player has very few restrictions, so timeline progressions need to be applied carefully, especially in areas where it is likely the player has been and changed the state of the world.
+Keep in mind that persistence of corpses, items, and state is critical to the gameplay, so we don't want to undo any of the player's actions (unless it is to prevent soft locking the player's progression)

 ---